diffusion-classifier/diffusion-classifier/README.md

 3. Evaluate on a smaller subset of the dataset.
 Saving a npy array of test set indices and using the `--subset_path` flag can be useful for this.

 ### Evaluating on your own dataset
 1. Create a csv file with the prompts that you want to evaluate, making sure to match up the correct prompts with the correct class labels.
 See `scripts/write_cifar10_prompts.py` for an example.
+Note that you can use multiple prompts per class.
 2. Run the command above, changing the `--dataset` and `--prompt_path` flags to match your use case.
 3. Play around with the evaluation strategy on a small subset of the dataset to reduce evaluation time.